 Participation by postal voting

-A person who wishes to participate in the annual general meeting shall
+B) A person who wishes to participate in the AGM by postal voting must

-- be recorded as a shareholder in the presentation of the share register prepared by Euroclear Sweden AB concerning the circumstances on 28 April 2021, and
+- be recorded as a shareholder in the share register maintained by Euroclear Sweden AB concerning the circumstances on 4 May 2022, and

-- give notice of participation by casting its postal vote in accordance with the instructions under the heading Postal voting below so that the postal voting form is received by Euroclear Sweden AB no later than on 5 May 2021.
+- no later than 6 May 2022, give notice of participation by casting its postal vote in accordance with the instructions below, so that the postal vote is received by Euroclear Sweden AB no later than that day.

-In order to be entitled to participate in the annual general meeting, a shareholder whose shares are registered in the name of a nominee must, in addition to giving notice of participation in the annual general meeting by submitting its postal vote, register its shares in its own name so that the shareholder is recorded in the presentation of the share register as of Wednesday, 28 April 2021.
-Such registration may be temporary (so-called voting rights registration), and request for such voting rights registration shall be made to the nominee in accordance with the nominee’s routines at such a time in advance as decided by the nominee.
-Voting rights registrations that have been made by the nominee no later than Friday, 30 April 2021 will be taken into account in the presentation of the share register.
+In order to be entitled to participate in the AGM, a shareholder whose shares are registered in the name of a nominee must, in addition to giving notice of participation in the AGM, register its shares in its own name so that the shareholder is listed in the presentation of the share register as of 4 May 2022.
+Such registration may be temporary (so-called voting rights registration), and request for such voting rights registration shall be made to the nominee, in accordance with the nominee’s routines, at such a time in advance as decided by the nominee.
+Voting rights registrations that have been made by the nominee no later than 6 May 2022 will be taken into account in the presentation of the share register.